Welcome to the month of October! There are tons of different holidays to celebrate in October, and below are five of the best.

 Yes, it’s true!
 The chocolate cupcake has its own holiday!

 Whether it is an office party or a baking competition, chocolate cupcakes have most certainly become a staple in American baking.
-They are made continually for events, competitions, and personal entertainment.
+They are made constantly for events, competitions, and personal entertainment.
 The first chocolate cupcake recipe was written by Amelia Simmons in 1796 and published in her cookbook titled American Cookery.
 However, the name cupcake was not used until 1828, when the term appeared in Eliza Leslie’s cookbook.
 Since that time, many variations of chocolate cupcake recipes have been created and sold.
 Lookup a chocolate cupcake recipe and bake a few for your friends and family to celebrate the day!